s-oram/Grace/Manual Files/Grace Manual.md

 The XY Pads provide another modulation source similar to the Mod Envelope or the LFOs.
 The XY Pads can modulate multiple parameters at once using the Modulation Matrix.

 Most commonly the XY Pads will be linked to your MIDI controller knobs.
-They provide an important interface point between your MIDI controller and Lucidity's parameters.
+They provide an important interface point between your MIDI controller and Grace's parameters.

 <img src="images/XyPadControls.png" >